This article was originally published in 2017. It has been updated—once in August 2019 and again in August 2020—with fresh content and insights.

 When free or mid-tier users click on the feature, a video that explains how Portfolios and Workload works and an upgrade CTA appear in place of the dashboard.

 9. Slack: Link prompts to a relevant value metric

 Slack is known for using this technique to fuel its spectacular growth.
 Slack limits organizations on its free plan to 10,000 archived messages.
-If these organizations want access to their full history, they have to upgrade to a paid plan.
-The Slack team knows that most of them will quickly hit the limit, so they waste no time to prompt users to upgrade.
+If these companies want access to their full history, they have to upgrade to a paid plan.

 Help your users think bigger